Skip to content

 • compose/local/django/entrypoint.sh and start.sh: wait for DB, fix Docker socket permissions, run migrations, first-run setup, start dev server on 8000.

-• compose/production/django/entrypoint.sh and start.sh: wait for DB, fix Docker socket permissions, run migrations, collectstatic, first-run setup, start Gunicorn on 8000.
+• compose/production/django/entrypoint.sh and start.sh: wait for DB, fix Docker socket permissions if mounted, collectstatic, skip setup until migrations exist, then start Gunicorn on 8000.